 We had good toilets on Missouri Street.
 First, we had a two-holer.
 Later we had a self-flusher.
 Couldn’t beat that.

 The Company Store, West Drug Store, Dr. Smythe, company nurse.
 Twas’ heaven!

 Then came the war in 1941.
 I had just turned fourteen and how exciting it was to follow every day’s news of the war.
 It hurt when we heard of some of Bemis’ own being killed or wounded or captured, but it was finally over and life went on in Bemis.

-I finished high school in May 1945 and married my high schools sweetheart, Raymell York in July of that year.
+I finished high school in May 1945 and married my high school sweetheart, Raymell York, in July of that year.
 I went to work in the mill in the spinning room as doffer right out of school in May.
 I still have my first paycheck stub.
 I was drafted into the Army and discharged in 1947.
 I returned to work in the mill until the strike.
 I went to work with the Illinois Central Railroad as Telegrapher/Agent/Operator.
 I quit the railroad in 1962 and went to work at the Jackson Post Office as mail carrier until I retired in 1990.
 We moved to the Old Malesus Road in 1962.
 Raymell and I will be married fifty-seven years July 14th.
 We have three daughters, seven grandchildren and two great grandchildren.
 My wife and I are so glad and proud to have grown up in Bemis where industry and friendliness truly described our way of life–our heritage.